rptcloud/azure_terraform/terraform_fundmentals/16-import.md

 }
 ```

-Run a plan, we should see two changes.
+Run a plan, we should see one change.

 ```text
  ~ tags     = {